zhuje/lighthouse/README.md

 Doing the static array approach you'd create an int array such that each index represents a locus.
-Each index starts with a value of 0, then while processing through the reads and lengths we increment the value of the corresponding index every time we see it.
+Each index starts with a value of 0, then while processing through the length of the read we increment the value of the corresponding index every time we see it.
-At the end reads.csv each index in the array would contain the coverage of its respectively locus.
+At the end, each index in the array would contain the coverage of its respectively locus.
 The difficulty of implementing with this approach is you'd already need to know range of loci to create the static